skuller7/terraform-beginner-bootcamp-2023/README.md

    open  /home/gitpod/.terraform.d/credentials.tfrc.json
  ```

-After that print this json code in your file
+After that print this json code in your file & replace the YOUR-TOKEN with your actual token

 ```tf
 {